 - how severe the potential harm caused by the hazard could be, including:

-- what type of harm could occur (eg muscular strain, fatigue, burns, laceration)
+- what type of harm could occur, such as muscular strain, fatigue, burns or lacerations

 - whether the hazard could cause death, serious injury or illness, or only minor injury